-2019-2020 Emergency Medical Services Certificate
+Emergency Medical Services

 The Anoka Technical College Emergency Medical Services (EMS) certificate is a 18-credit program designed to prepare students for gainful employment in the field of EMS or to transition to further their EMS education.
+This certificate can be completed entirely at Anoka Technical College or Anoka-Ramsey Community Colleges' Cambridge Campus.